Gnaneshwar03/Tic-Tac-Toe/README.md

 3. U can play the tic tac toe game in the grid when three figures matches , the he is the winner
 4. To restart the game you can press r , it starts from the beginning
-5. For more info on how the game is designed you can refer `report`.